Tourist sign

-A tourist sign, often referred to as a brown sign, is a traffic sign whose purpose is to direct visitors to tourist destinations, such as historic buildings, tourist regions, caravan or camp sites, picnic areas, sporting facilities or museums.
+A tourist sign, often referred to as a brown sign, is a traffic sign whose purpose is to direct visitors to tourist destinations, such as historic sites, tourist regions, caravan or camp sites, picnic areas, sporting facilities or museums.
 By international convention brown signs with white lettering and white pictograms are often used for this purpose.

 In the mid-1970s tourist signs were introduced in France.
 Since that time the idea of directing tourists to sights and attractions using a uniform type of signage has spread around the world.
 In Germany these tourist signs were first used in 1983.
 A sign promoting Burg Teck was erected first, followed by signs for other tourist destinations in the governmental region of Stuttgart.

 Usage

 Tourist signs have three main applications: